stat447/rocker-pl/README.md

 ## rocker-pl

-This is a Docker image intended to be paired with PrairieLearn to externally grade R-based problems for use in the [STAT 430 course Data Science Programming Methods](https://stat430.com) at the University of Illinois at Urbana-Champiagn (UIUC).
+This is a Docker image intended to be paired with PrairieLearn to externally grade R-based problems for use in the [STAT 430](https://stat430.com) (2018-2021) and [STAT 447](https://stat430.com)) courses on _Data Science Programming Methods_ at the University of Illinois at Urbana-Champiagn (UIUC).
 In the previous course iteration, a CentOS7-based container was used via Python.
 We now drive R directly from PrairieLearn evaluating code in this container.
 However, the container is however perfectly generic and can be used for general R work as well.

 It is based on the [Rocker](https://rocker-project.org) container `r-ubuntu` in order to take advantage of the prebuilt Ubuntu binaries.